 Individuals who have shown aberrant behavior should be offered other non-opioid options.
 Patients who have engaged in criminal activity (such as diverting drugs or altering prescriptions) should be referred to a substance abuse treatment program and discharged from the practice.

 Drug diversion is the use of legal drugs for illegal purposes or the use of prescription drugs for recreational purposes and is a key concern in the use of controlled substances.

 Drugs can be diverted through multiple methods.
 Diversion may occur on any level from the patient, prescriber, other healthcare providers or pharmacist.

-Methods that patients use to obtain medication for illicit use include: influencing or forcing prescribers to write the prescription, changing the prescription, getting multiple prescriptions for the same drug, or writing their own prescription.
+Patients use methods to obtain medication for illicit use, including influencing or forcing prescribers to write the prescription, changing the prescription, getting multiple prescriptions for the same drug, or writing their prescription.

 The pharmacist may be the source of diversion.
 The pharmacist may dispense medications based on incomplete information on the prescription, not catch obvious fraudulent attempts by the patient or not check the accuracy of the physician’s DEA number.

 Other methods of diversion include theft, losses during transportation or internet pharmacies.

 Methods to obtain drugs illegally include: